jamespole/cellsites/nz/auk/ōrākei/saint-heliers.md

 have also used this site for microwave linking as well.

-**Microwave dishes from left:** Two dishes for Vodafone to PriceWaterhouseCoopers Building(?), 2degrees to Remuera Hub, Vodafone to St Heliers Bay, Vodafone to Glendowie (decommissioned as I presume the PWC link would have make this redundant?) and Woosh to [416 Remuera Road](remuera#416-remuera-road).
+**Microwave dishes from left:** Two dishes for Vodafone to PriceWaterhouseCoopers Building(?), 2degrees to Remuera Hub, Vodafone to [Saint Heliers Bay](saint-heliers-bay), Vodafone to Glendowie (decommissioned as I presume the PWC link would have make this redundant?) and Woosh to [416 Remuera Road](remuera#416-remuera-road).
 On the other side 2degrees also has a microwave link to Musick Point.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20151018-143736.jpg)